rosspow49/GroupSixProject/README.md

 The program will be capable of playing both mp3 and wav file formats for added variablity in user choice

-Future versions of the program will hope to have other user features such as volume control, selecting other songs, restarting current songs, the ability to shuffle playlists or select a track at random and automatic queing of next song

 ©GroupSix 2021